darioncassel/sok-differential-testing/index.md

 ##### 3. Exceptional Element

 This testing used *exceptional inputs*.
-The mutation-based fuzzing fed mutated certificates.
+The mutation-based fuzzing fed mutated certificates inspired by the mechanism of *Frankencerts*.

 ##### 4. Test Oracle

-The test oracle in the case of the mutation-based fuzzing testing was a *reference implementation*, nqsb-TLS.
+The test oracle in the case of the mutation-based fuzzing testing was a *reference implementation*, in this case, nqsb-TLS.

 ##### 5. Oracle Specification

 The specification was *manually-determined* based on knowledge of what is or is not supposed to be done as part of the TLS protocol.
+The main thrust of the paper was to reverse engineer a specification of TLS and then encode this discovered specification into a new implementation of TLS; nqsb-TLS.

 ##### 6. Exit Criteria

 The exit criteria for the mutation-based fuzzing was *exhaustion* of the test set.
+Similarly to *Frankencerts*, once the generated test case data was exhausted, the testing ended.

 *Dynamic Testing Properties*